Ten Years' War: Escalation

 After three days of combat, the rebels seized the important city of Bayamo.
 In the enthusiasm of this victory, poet and musician Perucho Figueredo composed Cuba's national anthem, "La Bayamesa”.
 The first government of the Republic in Arms, headed by Céspedes, was established in Bayamo.
 The city was retaken by the Spanish after 3 months on 12 January, but the fighting had burned it to the ground.

-The war spread in Oriente: on 4 November 1868, Camagüey rose up in arms and, in early February 1869, Las Villas followed.
+The war spread in Oriente: on 4 November 1868, Camagüey rose up in arms during the Las Clavellinas Uprising and, in early February 1869, Las Villas followed.
 The uprising was not supported in the westernmost provinces of Pinar del Río, Havana and Matanzas.
 With few exceptions (Vuelta Abajo), resistance was clandestine.
 A staunch supporter of the rebellion was José Martí who, at the age of 16, was detained and condemned to 16 years of hard labour.
 He was later deported to Spain.
 Eventually he developed as a leading Latin American intellectual and Cuba's foremost national hero, its primary architect of the 1895–98 Cuban War of Independence.

 After some initial victories and defeats, in 1868 Céspedes replaced Gomez as head of the Cuban Army with United States General Thomas Jordan, a veteran of Confederate States Army in the American Civil War.
 He brought a well-equipped force, but General Jordan's reliance on regular tactics, although initially effective, left the families of Cuban rebels far too vulnerable to the "ethnic cleansing" tactics of the ruthless Blas Villate, Count of Valmaceda (also spelled Balmaceda).
-Valeriano Weyler, known as the "Butcher Weyler" in the 1895–1898 War, fought along the Count of Balmaceda.
+Valeriano Weyler, known as the "Butcher Weyler" in the 1895–1898 War, fought alongside the Count of Balmaceda.

 After General Jordan resigned and returned to the US, Cespedes returned Máximo Gómez to his command.
-Gradually a new generation of skilled battle-tested Cuban commanders rose from the ranks, including Antonio Maceo Grajales, José Maceo, Calixto García, Vicente Garcia González and Federico Fernández Cavada.
+Gradually a new generation of skilled battle-tested Cuban commanders rose from the ranks, including Antonio Maceo Grajales, José Maceo, Calixto García, Vicente García González and Federico Fernández Cavada.
 Raised in the United States and with an American mother, Fernández Cavada had served as a colonel in the Union Army during the American Civil War.
 His brother Adolfo Fernández Cavada also joined the Cuban fighting for independence.
 On 4 April 1870, the senior Federico Fernández Cavada was named Commander-in-Chief of all the Cuban forces.
-Other war leaders of note fighting on the Cuban Mambí side included Donato Mármol, Luis Marcano-Alvarez, Carlos Roloff, Enrique Loret de Mola, Julio Sanguily, Domingo Goicuría, Guillermo Moncada, Quentin Bandera, Benjamín Ramirez, and Julio Grave de Peralta.
+Other war leaders of note fighting on the Cuban Mambí side included Donato Mármol, Luis Marcano-Alvarez, Carlos Roloff, Enrique Loret de Mola, Julio Sanguily, Domingo de Goicuría, Guillermo Moncada, Quintin Bandera, Benjamín Ramirez, and Julio Grave de Peralta.

 Because of the escalating violence, after the first year of the war, around 100,000 Cubans fled the country.
 Generally speaking, those rich enough settled in Europe or else in northern cities in America like New York, Philadelphia, or Boston.
 Meanwhile, the poorer workers moved to south Florida, first settling in Key West, and then in Tampa.